 How well a state includes the most vulnerable in its society speaks to core democratic values, and the extent to which governments are in fact fostering a truly inclusive democratic environment for their citizens.

-The presenter will be joined by a person with lived experience of homelessness that will act as a discussant and speak to the ways in which policies shape the lives and participation of those experiencing homelessness.
+She was joined by Nigel who has experience of homelessness who acted as a discussant and spoke to the ways in which policies shape the lives and participation of those experiencing homelessness.

 About the Speaker: